 Some elements of this framework may have to be adapted further depending on the CWG-Stewardship names model selected and the final transition proposal from the ICG to NTIA.

-Additionally, part of the final proposal development work will need to identify those elements/clauses of the CWG-Stewardship’s proposal that are relevant to the transition framework (using the NTIA-ICANN contract clauses table in C.7.3 for guidance).
+Additionally, part of the final proposal development work will need to identify those elements/clauses of the CWG-Stewardship’s proposal that are relevant to the transition framework (using the NTIA-ICANN Functions Contract clauses table in C.7.3 for guidance).

-Note on terminology

-While the current plan is based on a contractual relationship between the NTIA and ICANN we have elected to refer to the “operator” of the IANA Functions rather than “contractor” for the purposes of this annex.
+Note on terminology: While the current plan is based on a contractual relationship between the NTIA and ICANN, the CWG-Stewardship has elected to refer to the “operator” of the IANA Functions rather than “contractor” for the purposes of this annex.
 So ICANN as the current operator is referred to as the Incumbent IANA Functions Operator (IIFO) and the successor operator is referred to as the Successor IANA Functions Operator (SIFO) in this annex.

-(Revised) plan: Framework for Transition to Successor IANA Operator
+(Revised) plan: framework for transition to Successor IANA Operator

-This framework plan outlines key actions that would allow the incumbent IANA Functions Operator (IIFO) to ensure an orderly transition of the IANA Functions to a successor IANA Functions Operator (SIFO) while maintaining continuity and security of operations.
+This framework plan outlines key actions that will allow the incumbent IANA Functions Operator (IIFO) to ensure an orderly transition of the IANA Functions to a successor IANA Functions Operator (SIFO) while maintaining continuity and security of operations.

-Document Structure
+Document structure

 This document identifies those functions, systems, processes and documents that might need to be transitioned by the incumbent IANA Functions Operator, including actions that would be required to allow a successor operator to perform the IANA Functions.

-Additional documents of importance to a transition include (on CWG-Stewardship DT-L wiki):
+Additional documents of importance to a transition include:

-Current KSK Operator Function Termination Plan
+Current KSK Operator Function Termination Plan.

-Current CCOP (DIDP was not able to be released as requested through the DIDP process due to security and stability related concerns)
+Current CCOP (DIDP was not able to be released as requested through the DIDP process due to security and stability related concerns).

-Current ICANN Plan for Transition to Successor Contractor
+Current ICANN Plan for Transition to Successor Contractor.

-Transition Actions
+Transition actions

-IANA website: The Incumbent IANA Functions Operator would transfer the content of the IANA website; and provide copies of, or links to, the publicly available text for all processes, performance standards, request templates and other pages used to support operations or provide context to reporting.
-Intellectual property rights related to the IANA website and published documents will need to be assigned or licensed to the successor operator]
+IANA website: The Incumbent IANA Functions Operator would transfer the content of the IANA website and provide copies of, or links to, the publicly available text for all processes, performance standards, request templates, and other pages used to support operations or provide context to reporting.
+Intellectual property rights related to the IANA website and published documents will need to be assigned or licensed to the successor operator].

-IANA Functions registry data: Data held by IANA will also need to transition, and some of that data will affect other communities: details of the data that is being transitioned will be determined when the full transition plan is produced.
+IANA Functions registry data: Data held by IANA Functions Operator will also need to transition, and some of that data will affect other communities; details of the data that is being transitioned will be determined when the full transition plan is produced.

-Root Zone Automation system: The Incumbent IANA Functions Operator would transfer relevant information and management software, as appropriate and as determined by the transition plan.
+Root Zone automation system: The Incumbent IANA Functions Operator would transfer relevant information and management software, as appropriate and as determined by the transition plan.

-Request history data: The Incumbent IANA Functions Operator would provide a copy of the databases it has used to store requests data, including ticketing systems and workflow management systems used for protocol parameter registries and the maintenance of the Root DNS Zone.
+Request history data: The Incumbent IANA Functions Operator would provide a copy of the databases it has used to store requests data, including ticketing systems and workflow management systems used for protocol parameter registries and the maintenance of the DNS Root Zone.
 The Incumbent IANA Functions Operator would also provide copies of any published reports and paper records it holds supporting these request histories.

-Documentation and Knowledge: The Incumbent IANA Functions Operator would provide a copy of all documentation that captures formalized processes, institutional knowledge and experience related to the operation of the IANA Functions.
+Documentation and knowledge: The Incumbent IANA Functions Operator would provide a copy of all documentation that captures formalized processes, institutional knowledge and experience related to the operation of the IANA Functions.
 The IIFO is also encouraged to provide documentation related to Monthly Performance Progress reports, Customer Satisfaction Surveys, External Auditor reports, Conflicts of Interest processes established by the IIFO, and the IIFO’s Contingency and Continuity of Operations Plan.

 Secure notification system data The Incumbent IANA Functions Operator would provide details of the notification categories, the subscribers to those categories and a history of notifications.